• Home

 Understanding each line of this program is very necessary if you want to learn Java.

-Before running this program here is complete explanation guide of your first program.
+Before running this program here is a complete explanation guide of your first program.

 Though very concise and simple, we need to notice a few things: